Types of painkillers

 There are different types of painkillers and ways of taking them.
 Your medical team will find the best painkiller to help you manage cancer pain.

 Pain is often described as being mild, moderate or severe.
-Different types of painkillers are effective for different levels of pain.
-Once your doctors and nurses have assessed your pain, they will prescribe the best painkillers to help control it.
-They may also prescribe other medicines to take with the painkillers to help reduce pain.
+Different types of painkillers can be effective for different types of pain.
+Your doctor or nurse will discuss your pain management with you.
+Once they have assessed your pain, they will prescribe the best painkillers to help control it.
+You may also be given other drugs to help relieve pain.
 These include steroids and muscle relaxants.

-At first, you usually take a short-acting painkiller.
-These provide quick pain relief that lasts until you take the next dose.
-The dose can be adjusted until your pain is well controlled.
-When the doctor knows how much of the painkiller you need to control your pain, you may change to a slow-release or long-acting painkiller.
+To get your pain under control, you usually start by taking a short-acting painkiller.
+This provides quick pain relief that lasts until you take the next dose.
+You usually need to take short-acting painkillers every 4 to 6 hours.
+The dose can be adjusted until your pain is controlled.
+When the doctor knows the dose you need, they may change you to a slow-release or long-acting painkiller.
+You usually need to take long-acting painkillers twice a day.

 We have more information about pain and how it is assessed.

-If pain is mild, it can often be controlled with simple painkillers such as paracetamol, and non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.
+If pain is mild, it can often be controlled with simple painkillers such as:

 Paracetamol can be used for most types of mild pain.
-It has few side effects, but it is very important not to take more than the recommended dose.
+It does not cause many side effects, but it is very important not to take more than the recommended dose.
 Higher doses can damage the liver.
+If you think you have taken too much, talk to your doctor or nurse as soon as possible.

-Ibuprofen is an NSAID that has different brand names, including Brufen® and Nurofen® .
-You can buy these drugs over the counter from a supermarket or pharmacy.
+Ibuprofen is an NSAID that has different brand names, including Brufen® and Nurofen®.
+You can buy these drugs from a supermarket or pharmacy.
 Check with your doctor or nurse before taking NSAIDs.
+They do not work for everyone.
+They should not be taken with some medicines.

 Other anti-inflammatory medicines, such as diclofenac and naproxen, need to be prescribed by a doctor.

-These drugs can cause indigestion and may irritate the lining of the stomach.
-It is important to take them with food or a drink of milk.
-Your doctor may prescribe another medicine to help protect your stomach.
-If you have had problems with your stomach your doctor may advise taking a different type of painkiller.
-If you have muscle or joint pain, they may suggest anti-inflammatory skin patches or gel that you rub onto the skin.
+NSAIDs can cause indigestion and may irritate the lining of the stomach.
+Your doctor may prescribe another drug to help protect your stomach.
+If you have had problems with your stomach, your doctor may advise taking a different type of painkiller.
+If you have muscle or joint pain, they may suggest anti-inflammatory skin patches or gel that you rub into the skin.

 When taking these drugs, always check the recommended dose on the packet and never take a higher dose.

 Doctors usually treat mild to moderate cancer pain with drugs called opioids.
-These may also be called ‘morphine-type’ medicines.
+These are sometimes called ‘morphine-like’ medicines.
 There are different types of opioids and some are stronger than others.
 Opioid drugs used for mild to moderate pain include:

 - codeine phosphate